qunfengdong/MicroGMT/README.md

 ```

 #### Test dataset
 If you want to try on a small test dataset first, please use the provided test datasets.
 Simply unzip it to use.
-It contains database sequences and simulated raw read sequnces of 5 randomly selected strains from GISAID database.
-For database sequences, start from "Make summary tables".
-Also the formatting steps in "Input" section is already done.
+It contains database sequences and simulated raw read sequnces of 5 randomly selected strains from NCBI database.
+For fasta assembly sequences, start from "Make summary tables".
+The formatting steps in "Preprocessing" section is already done.

 ### 2. Workflow for sequences of E.coli K12 strains
 #### Build the annotation database